datahubio/datahub-cloud-template-dataset/docs.md

 > [!info] To import a feature from URL, simply upload your data file to your Github repository and replace the URL in the copied code.
 Relative paths are supported.
 > If you need more detailed instructions on how to customize the copied code in order to make it fit with your data, please continue reading.

-## Supported features
+## What features are supported

-Depending on the type of feature you selected and the code copied across, you may need to:
+Depending on the type of feature you selected from the list https://storybook.portaljs.org and the code copied across, you may need to:
 1) update the params _(refer to the params in the docs and their description)_
 2) update the CSV link with the link of your data file.
 You can also use a relative path.
 3) or update the URL to one of your own file